brianhouse/art_and_code/units/5_nonlinearity/code.md

 Remember that `frameCount` indicates the number of frames since the sketch started (approximately 60 per second).
 By testing if `frameCount` is greater than or equal to a particular number, you can make things happen at particular times.

-Likewise, nonlinear_helper.py provides a function called `elapsed()`.
+Likewise, nonlinear_helper.py provides a function called `has_elapsed()`.
 This automatically keeps track of how many frames have elapsed since the current room was entered and compares it against an argument.
-For example, `elapsed(500)` will return `True` if 500 frames have elapsed, and `False` if less than 500 frames have elapsed.
+For example, `has_elapsed(500)` will return `True` if 500 frames have elapsed, and `False` if less than 500 frames have elapsed.
 When a new room is entered, this resets.

 In the example below, there is no user input.
-Rather, the room automatically changes from #1 to #2 back and forth by using `elapsed(100)` in both rooms.
+Rather, the room automatically changes from #1 to #2 back and forth by using `has_elapsed(100)` in both rooms.
 But when `frameCount` reaches 2000, it transitions to room #3.

 ```py